berkeley-scf/parallel-scf-2016/session2.md

 as a batch job or for interactive use.
 We'll only ask for 1 process because the worker processes will be started automatically from within R (but using the machine names information passed to mpirun).

-When using this within SLURM, we don't need to specify the machines to be used because SLURM and MPI are integrated.
+When using this within the SLURM scheduling software (used on the newer SCF cluster and on Savio), we don't need to specify the machines to be used because SLURM and MPI are integrated.

 ```
 mpirun R CMD BATCH -q --no-save foreach-doMPI.R foreach-doMPI.out